Skip to content

 For local testing, add entries to /etc/hosts (Linux/Mac) or C:\Windows\System32\drivers\etc\hosts (Windows):

-This allows SNI-based routing to work correctly with different hostnames.
+This allows SNI-based routing to work correctly with the instance-specific hostnames.

 Start the docker compose stack: